Stock market today: Wall Street wraps its miserable September with another weak finish

 The resumption of U.S. student-loan repayments, meanwhile, may funnel more dollars away from the spending by consumers that has helped to keep the economy afloat.

-Another, more immediate threat for the economy could hit as soon as this weekend as the U.S. government nears another possible federal shutdown.
+Another, more immediate threat for the economy could hit soon as the U.S. government nears another possible federal shutdown.
 Markets have broadly held up rather well during past shutdowns, but a few crucial economic reports are scheduled for the next couple of weeks.

 The latest monthly update on the U.S. jobs market is due next week, with a couple of important reports on inflation coming the following week.
 Postponements of such reports could complicate things for the Fed, which has insisted it will make upcoming decisions on interest rates based on what incoming data say about the economy.
 The Fed's next meeting on rates ends on Nov.
 1.

-Energy stocks were among the biggest losers, with those in the S&P 500 falling 1.9% as a group.
-That was by far the worst performance among the 11 sectors that make up the index as oil prices slid, but they remain the market's standout performers since the summer.
-Exxon Mobil fell 1.8%, and Schlumberger dropped 3.7%.
+On the losing end of Wall Street were stocks of energy producers, hurt by the slide in oil's price.
+Energy stocks in the S&P 500 fell 2% as a group, more than double the loss of any of the other 10 sectors that make up the index.

+Exxon Mobil fell 1.6%, and Schlumberger dropped 4.3%.
+Energy stocks, though, remain the market’s standout performers since the summer.

-Shares of Ford and General Motors were slipping after the United Auto Workers said it will expand its limited strike to include another facility for each.
-Ford fell 1.1%, and GM was 0.3% lower.
+Shares of Ford and General Motors slipped after the United Auto Workers said it will expand its limited strike to include another facility for each.
+Ford fell 1.1%, and GM dipped 0.6%.

 AP Business Writers Matt Ott and Elaine Kurtenbach contributed.